 Let's say your professor wants you to format in MLA style, and you have no idea how to do it.
 Where do you start?
 And why do you need to use a format anyway?

-Another reason to learn a format is to prepare you for upper division classes in your major.
-It's worth noting that every discipline has its own formatting style preference, and learning a citation style like MLA, APA, or Chicago will give you an understanding of how basic style rules work.
+Another reason to learn a format is to prepare you for upper-division classes in your major.
+It's worth noting that every discipline has its formatting style preference, and learning a citation style like MLA, APA, or Chicago will give you an understanding of how basic style rules work.

 Your paper should be written using a standard (8.5x11 inch) sheet of paper with a common font such as Times New Roman.
-Some professors may ask for a different font, but Times New Roman is the most commonly accepted.
+Some professors may request a different font, but Times New Roman is the most commonly accepted.

 The entire document should be double-spaced, including the header and bibliography.
-You can easily double space a paper by highlighting the entire document, then holding down the Ctrl button on your keyboard and pressing the 2 (Ctrl + 2).
+You can easily double-space a paper by highlighting the entire document, then pressing the Ctrl button on your keyboard and pressing the 2 (Ctrl + 2).

-Margins on the sides, top, and bottom of the page are 1 inch.
+Margins on the page's sides, top, and bottom are 1 inch.
 The only exception is with the page number and your name on the right-hand side of the header, which is 1/2 inch from the top of the page.

 Pages should be numbered, along with your last name, in the top-right header of the paper.

 Now that you've read this far and have an idea of what you need to do, there is a big shortcut you can use.
-Word has a few templates for a variety of paper formats, including MLA, APA, and others.
-To locate these templates, under file select 'new' and type MLA in the search box.
+Word has a few templates for various paper formats, including MLA, APA, and others.
+To locate these templates, select 'new' under file and type MLA in the search box.
 Then select the template you wish to use.
-Download the word document to your computer, then open the template, and begin typing.
+Download the Word document to your computer, open the template, and begin typing.